apache/kudu/docs/design-docs/rpc.md

 When using Kerberos authentication TLS certificates are not verified.

-When the SASL `GSSAPI` negotiation is complete, the server returns a special channel binding token to the client as part of the `SASL_SUCCESS` message.
+When the SASL `GSSAPI` negotiation is complete, the server returns a special channel binding token and a random nonce to the client as part of the `SASL_SUCCESS` message.
 The channel binding token contains a hash of the server's certificate, wrapped in a SASL integrity protected envelope.
 The client must check the channel binding token against the certificate presented by the server during the TLS handshake before continuing to use the connection.
 See RFC 5056 for more information on channel binding and why it is necessary, and RFC 5929 for a description of the specific 'tls-server-end-point' channel binding type used.
+The client must return the nonce, wrapped in a SASL integrity protected envelope, to the server as part of the connection context.
+The nonce protects the server against Kerberos replay attacks.
+Kerberos's built-in replay attack mitigation is extremely slow, so this allows much faster connection negotiation.

 #### Certificate Authentication